lab-SCHC/lab-SCHC.github.io/docs/concepts.md

 - Connectivity is available.
 - Connectivity is lost (availability depends on layer 2).
 - [Parameter synchronization](#todo) is done.

+## Templates and SCHC Rules

+In FullSDK, the concept of Templates refers to the implementation of SCHC Rules for physical devices.

+A *template* is essentially a SCHC compression rule or set of rules that accomodate common values accross devices, while giving the flexibility to set device-specific values.
+These device-specific values are referred to as *template parameters*.

+For example, the IPv6/UDP stack template defines common SCHC rule fields allowing a device to compress and decompress IPv6/UDP packets, but does not contain information about the IPv6 addresses and UDP ports of the device or the destination application.

+It is up to the developer to specify template parameter values.

+### Dynamic template

+By building the embedded application with a dynamic template (build parameter `-DTEMPLATE_ID=dynamic`), the developer can set their own SCHC rule template, through the [Management extension interface](/docs/manual#extension-of-the-management-interface).

+A binary sequence for a FullSDK template is composed as follows:

+- **Size (2-bytes)**: The length of the template itself, in bytes (n-bytes).
+- **Template (n-bytes)**: The CBOR sequence representing the template contents.
+- **CRC (2-bytes)**: Result of a CRC-16/CCITT-FALSE check on the `size`+`template` data content.

 ## Flow control